- Improving the competitiveness of the Siemens Group’s production facilities and its customers

 This transformation also helps us to reduce the time to market* of our automation solutions and software.
 This is a major market demand, and we must address it.
 Lastly, with regard to how we run our factories, digital transformation should give us greater production flexibility and greater capacity to handle increasingly varied products, with savings in terms of materials and energy.

 Naturally, our teams in France, specifically at Vélizy and in the Lyon region, are stakeholders in this transformation.
 Their tasks have been refocused on those with the highest added value and require creativity, operational feedback and the analytical capacity for making the right decisions.
-The digital transformation should therefore bring greater fulfilment and competitiveness to our teams’ working environment.
+The digital transformation should therefore bring greater fulfillment and competitiveness to our teams’ working environment.

 The challenge of the digital factory comes down to the integration of data from the various software programs and components that make up the industrial cycle.
 We need to have integration partners to support us in implementing Siemens hardware and software to meet both our own requirements and those of our customers.